 Such a statement is unlikely to be a surprise for new or expectant mothers.
-In recent years, there have been an array of campaigns focused on increasing breastfeeding rates.
+In recent years, there has been an array of campaigns focused on increasing breastfeeding rates.

 One in particular is happening as you read this: World Breastfeeding Week - a campaign launched by World Alliance for Breastfeeding Action (WABA), which takes place August 1st-7th every year.

-This year's campaign slogan is: "Breastfeeding: A Winning Goal for Life!".
-According to WABA, the slogan aims to highlight how early, exclusive and continued breastfeeding can help achieve the Millennium Development Goals (MDGs) - a set of eight objectives set up in 1990 by governments and the United Nations to help tackle poverty and promote healthy and sustainable development.
+Last year's campaign slogan was: "Breastfeeding: A Winning Goal for Life!".
+According to WABA, the slogan aimed to highlight how early, exclusive and continued breastfeeding can help achieve the Millennium Development Goals (MDGs) - a series of eight objectives set up in 1990 by governments and the United Nations to help tackle poverty and promote healthy and sustainable development.

 Why is there such focus on breastfeeding?